Multi-task neural networks by learned contextual inputs: Background

+where $\epsilon_{ij}$ is a random variable with expected value equal to zero.
+Further, let the indicator variable $c_j \in \left\lbrace 0, 1 \right\rbrace^{m}$ be a one-hot task encoding where the $j$th element is one and the rest are zeros.
+We consider \textit{homogeneous} multi-task learning, which means that the elements of $x$ and $y$ represent the same quantities across all tasks.
+Additionally, we limit our scope to regression problems, which means that the labels, $y$, are continuous quantities.

+Multi-task learning attempts to improve the learning of task functions in Equation \ref{eq:task-function} by knowledge-sharing mechanisms.
+These mechanisms are often divided into two main categories, \textit{soft parameter sharing} and \textit{hard parameter sharing} \citep{Vandenhende2022}.
+In soft parameter sharing, each task has its own parameters, and the knowledge transfer is done by sharing the features each task has learned or through regularization mechanisms that promote similarity between the task parameters.
+In hard parameter sharing, there is a set of shared parameters, that are reused by all tasks, in addition to the task-specific parameters.
+The number of parameters in total, across all tasks, grows faster with soft parameter sharing because each task must have its own set of all parameters, which can be a concern in some applications \citep{Vandenhende2022}.

-We are interested in the case of knowledge transfer through hard parameter sharing, and task adaptation is achieved using a small set of task parameters.
-We use $\alpha$ to denote a set of shared parameters, and $\beta_j\in \mathbf{R}^{d_\beta}$ to denote a vector of task specific parameters.
-The general form of the problem of interest is $y_{ij} = f(x_{ij}; \alpha, \beta_j) + \epsilon_{ij}$.
+We limit our discussion to hard parameter sharing where task adaptation is achieved using a small set of task parameters.
+We use $\alpha$ to denote a set of shared parameters and $\beta_j\in \mathbf{R}^{d_\beta}$ to denote a vector of task-specific parameters.
+Our general model for the task functions in Equation \ref{eq:task-function} is then $f_{j}(x_{ij}) = f(x_{ij}; \alpha, \beta_j)$.